piyushpratek/mern-socialmedia/frontend/README.md

 clearMessage: (state) => { state.message = null; }, = whenever this will be fired message will ne null

 //getFollowingPost not working with isAccount
+//after post is like or dislike and login/ logout it shows the alert again and again